Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 37

 Admire this magnificent strut.
 It's like new.
-Bravo!
+Bravo !

 Renewed Twingo 2 strut

-Replace the left front strut
+Fit the LH front strut

 Op 38

-Replace the strut on the wheel hub carrier.
+Fit the strut on the steering knuckle.

-Replace the strut on the wheel hub carrier
+Fit the strut on the steering knuckle

 Engage the strut in the front wheel arch

-Engage the strut on the wheel hub carrier
+Engage the strut on the steering knuckle

 Op 39